 "If you're exempt, it doesn't matter how many hours you work — you won't be entitled to overtime or the minimum wage," Cohen says.
 "Your employer can say, 'Get here at 5 a.m. and work until midnight.'"

 Not every instance of wage theft happens at the behest of a mustache-twirling CEO looking to take advantage of his workers.
 Companies are likelier to engage in wage theft when they narrowly beat or miss financial estimates, according to a recent study from London School of Economics professor Aneesh Raghunandan.
 The research suggests that higher-ups at companies looking to tighten their belts may instruct middle managers to increase productivity and look the other way when it comes to cutting corners.

 Wage theft may also just be the result of ignorance of the law, notes Cohen.
 "The FLSA is highly technical and regulatory," he says.
 "Employers make plenty of good-faith mistakes."

-This kind of confusion ends up damaging the most vulnerable workers, says Jessica Looman, acting administrator of the Labor Department's Wage & Hour division.
+This kind of confusion ends up damaging the most vulnerable workers, says Jessica Looman, acting administrator of the Labor Department's Wage and Hour Division.
 "We know that low-wage workers are less likely to complain, especially since these are situations where a lot of workers don't know what they're supposed to be getting," she says.

-The first step to combatting wage theft is knowing it when you see it.
+The first step to combating wage theft is knowing it when you see it.
 Here are four of the most common violations Looman and her team come across:

 Refusal to pay as agreed